mkskitka/Comp20/StatusReport3.md

-  -Link recipes to the user that posted them and display all user's recipes on their profile page (Julia) -Look into sending a confirmation email to a user when they log in for the first time and create a profile (Julia) -Use bootstrap more for page styling (Ben and Emily)
+  -Link recipes to the user that posted them and display all user's recipes on their profile page (Julia) -Look into sending a confirmation email to a user when they log in for the first time and create a profile (Julia) -Use bootstrap more for page styling (Ben and Emily) -Figure out how to get Facebook login button and functionality on navigation bar (Emily)